mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-07-30-Jenkins-On-Kubernetes.markdown

 ---
 layout: post
 title: "Perfect Jenkins workflow Part 01: Jenkins on Kubernetes"
-excerpt: "  "
+excerpt: "My intention was to build Kubernetes enviroment that was auto scaling up/down based on the number of containers/PODs I was running.. "
 categories: [Jenkins,Helm Charts,Terraform, Configuration Management]
+---

 ## My Jenkins Workflow

-My intention was to build Kubernetes enviroment that was auto scaling up/down based on the number of containers/PODs I was runnining.
+My intention was to build Kubernetes enviroment that was auto scaling up/down based on the number of containers/PODs I was running.
 My CI/CD tool was Jenkins which built the infrustcture based on a Jenkinsfile that was stored on Github repo.
 See below for the workflow diagram.

 In this post will describe the tools that I used and why I chose them.
 I subsequent posts, I will go deeper on how the components come together and how the architecture descisions that I made.